 Annual appropriated budgets are adopted for all governmental funds.
 All annual appropriations lapse at fiscal year end.
 State law requires Alabama school boards to prepare and submit to the State Superintendent of Education the annual budget adopted by the local Board of education.
-In accordance with the regulations of the State Board of Education, the due date for submission of the Budget for 2022-2023 fiscal year was September 15, 2022.
+In accordance with the regulations of the State Board of Education, the due date for submission of the Budget for 2023-2024 fiscal year was September 15, 2023.
 The Board was granted an extension by the Department of Education to submit the budget.
-The Board approved and submitted its original 2022-2023 budget on September 20, 2022.
+The Board approved and submitted its original 2023-2024 budget on September 19, 2023.

-The city superintendent of education nor the Board cannot approve any budget for operations of the school system for any fiscal year that shows expenditures in excess of income estimated to be available plus any balances on hand.
+Neither the city superintendent of education nor the Board can approve any budget for operations of the school system for any fiscal year that shows expenditures in excess of income estimated to be available plus any balances on hand.
 The superintendent with the approval of the Board has the authority to make changes within the approved budget provided that a deficit is not incurred by such changes.